jsyang/artillery-p2p/README.md

   - dead entities need to be removed
 - need timestamping for outgoing and incoming messages for ordering
 - [stun / turn server may be required](https://stackoverflow.com/questions/20068944)
-- break p2p client / server out into a lib by itself
-    - general clean up

 ## Learnings